Reuben Kadish: Mural period

-The young men would soon make a big impression on the famed Mexican muralist and left-wing firebrand, David Alfaro Siqueiros.
-Kadish had volunteered his services to the charismatic Siqueiros and chauffeured the famed artist around Los Angeles and assisted him in local outdoor mural projects such as the Plaza Art Center in 1932.
-"I was his 'go-boy' for this, 'go-boy' for that," recalled Kadish during an interview with the Archives of American Art in 1991.
+The two young artists came to the attention of the Mexican muralist and political activist David Alfaro Siqueiros.
+Kadish volunteered as an assistant to Siqueiros during the artist's residency in Los Angeles in the early 1930s, driving him to engagements and helping with local mural projects.
+"I was his 'go-boy' for this, 'go-boy' for that," Kadish recalled in a 1991 interview with the Archives of American Art.
 "I never expected any remuneration and enjoyed the intensity and vigor of the guy.
 He had tremendous charisma.
 Along with Thomas Hart Benton, the main thing I got out of these people was that they were interested in big ideas."